 Sometimes we need help not only feeling better about ourselves but sharing our best selves with the world.
 From 2003-2007, Bravo’s show Queer Eye (originally titled Queer Eye for the Straight Guy) featured a fresh and funny take on makeovers.
 The messages and meaning of the show collectively helped us to be more tolerant and more fabulous.

-On February 7, the reboot for the new century launches on Netflix.
+On February 7, 2018, the reboot for the new century launched on Netflix.
 Today’s modern version showcases a new Fab 5 who deliver their own version of authenticity and acceptance from Atlanta, where the debut season was filmed.

 Jonathan Van Ness: Queer Eye’s Grooming Expert and Yogi